-- Be made after 1986 and must not be a drop side crib, prohibited since 2016. - Be put together carefully.
+- Be made after 1986 or must be less than 10 years old. - Be put together carefully.
 Follow the instructions. - Be sturdy.
 Make sure the crib is built with screws and bolts, not with hooks or clamps. - Have a secure support system for the mattress. - Have a firm mattress that fits snuggly.
 The mattress is too small for the crib if you can fit more than 2 fingers between the mattress and the side of the crib. - Have no pillows, toys, or bumper pads in them.